-The Communist and Workers' Parties see it as their task indefatigably to strengthen the great socialist community of nations, whose international role in and influence upon the course of world events are growing from year to year.
+The Communist and Workers' Parties see it as their task indefatigably to strengthen the great socialist community of nations, whose international role and influence on the course of world events are growing from year to year.

 The time has come when the socialist states have, by forming a world system, become an international force exerting a powerful influence on world development.
-There are now real opportunities of solving cardinal problems of modern times in a new way, in the interest of peace, democracy and socialism.
+There are now real opportunities of solving cardinal problems of modern times in a new way, in the interests of peace, democracy and socialism.